Aman-exp/math-TTS/README.md

 including math notation — and hear it read aloud.
 No backend, no API keys, no cost, no data leaving your machine.

-Speech comes from [Kokoro-82M](https://huggingface.co/hexgrad/Kokoro-82M) via [kokoro-js](https://github.com/hexgrad/kokoro), running on WebGPU when available and WASM otherwise.
+Speech comes from [Kokoro-82M](https://huggingface.co/hexgrad/Kokoro-82M) viaV [kokoro-js](https://github.com/hexgrad/kokoro), running on WebGPU when available and WASM otherwise.